Chest Fever: Later performances

 Viney notes that despite the death of Richard Manuel, later line-ups of the Band continued to perform "Chest Fever" with Helm singing lead vocals.
 It "rapidly became an on-stage showpiece for Garth's organ", and as such it was "an essential song".

 He says the definitive recordings of the song can be found on Live in Washinton (sic), an Italian bootleg of the group's 1976 King Biscuit Flower Hour performance, or the version on The Complete Last Waltz.

-The song has been covered numerous times by bands including Three Dog Night, Sugarloaf, and the rootsy jam band Widespread Panic.
+The song has been covered numerous times by bands including Three Dog Night, Sugarloaf, and Widespread Panic.
 It was also covered by John Mayer during his Battle Studies tour.

 The song was chosen by Paul Shaffer and the CBS Orchestra to accompany Bill Murray as Murray emerged from a giant cake during his final appearance on the Late Show with David Letterman on the show's penultimate episode in 2015.